CDCgov/cfa-epinow2-pipeline/SOP.md

 1. Use the GUI in the config generation repo
 Navigate to https://github.com/CDCgov/cfa-config-generator/actions/workflows/run-workload.yaml,
 click the "Run workflow" dropdown menu, specify your parameters, and hit "Run workflow".
-This will write a set of configs to `az:/rt-epinow2-config/{job_id}`.
+This will write a set of configs to `az://rt-epinow2-config/{job_id}`.
 Then run `make run-batch JOB=job_id` to run the models using the configs you just generated.

 ![screenshot of UI](image.png)
-2. Use the comand line
+2. Use the command line
 `gh workflow run -R cdcgov/cfa-config-generator run-workload.yaml -f job_id='my_job_id' -f task_exclusions='NY:COVID-19', -f output_container='nssp-rt-testing'`
 Use -f flags to specify arguments different from the defaults